From Pretraining to Privacy: Federated Ultrasound Foundation Model with Self-Supervised Learning: Results

-Fig. \ref{supp:tSNE} illustrates the embedding feature space of different classes in the fine-tuned model.
+For downstream lesion segmentation tasks, {Fig. \ref{fig:visualization}c} and {Fig. \ref{fig:visualization}d} visualize UltraFedFM's precise localization of salient lesion areas and target boundaries.
+Clinically, the model's ability to focus on salient areas while excluding irrelevant background interference enhances its accuracy in detecting complex lesion structures, which is essential for diagnosing diseases with subtle or overlapping symptoms.
+Supplementary Fig. 1 illustrates the embedding feature space of different classes in the fine-tuned model.
 UltraFedFM demonstrates superior class discrimination, with different classes clearly separated in high-dimensional space, resulting in more precise classification boundaries.
 This ability is crucial in clinical applications where precise differentiation between pathological and non-pathological tissue can impact treatment decisions.
-In contrast, the baseline supervised model exhibits weaker differentiation and less distinct classification results.
-Fig. \ref{supp:attention}a further shows how UltraFedFM effectively recognizes specific patterns and targets via the attention mechanism.
+In contrast, the baseline supervised model exhibits a weaker differentiation and less distinct classification results.
+Supplementary Fig. 2a further shows how UltraFedFM effectively recognizes specific patterns and targets via the attention mechanism.
 For example, in pancreas, liver, breast, and gallbladder imaging, the model focuses on the center and surrounding areas of tumor lesions.
 In colorectal and lung imaging, it targets high-density textured regions while ignoring irrelevant hollow regions such as intestines and alveoli.
 For fetal ultrasound imaging, UltraFedFM focuses on the solid parts of the fetus and excludes irrelevant regions such as the uterus and muscles.
-In addition, we visualized the evolution of the attention map during pre-training (see Fig. \ref{supp:attention}b).
+In addition, we visualized the evolution of the attention map during pre-training (see Supplementary Fig. 2b).
 As pre-training progresses, the local model increasingly focuses on meaningful regions, thereby enhancing the effectiveness of the global model.